pantheon-systems/documentation/source/content/guides/environment-configuration/04-environment-specific-config.md

 ---
+title: Environment Configuration
-title: Environment-Specific Configuration for WordPress Sites
+subtitle: Environment-Specific Configuration for WordPress Sites
 description: Learn how to turn WordPress site plugins on and off based on the environment they are running on.
 cms: "WordPress"
 categories: [develop]
 tags: [workflow]
 reviewed: "2020-08-11"
+contributors: [whitneymeredith]
+layout: guide
+showtoc: true
+permalink: docs/guides/environment-configuration/environment-specific-config
+anchorid: environment-specific-config
 ---

 In order to improve the development and debugging processes, you might use settings and plugins in your Development environment that you do not use on Live.

-This doc shows how to use the same codebase with different settings for each environment, using values for the [PANTHEON_ENVIRONMENT variable](/read-environment-config).
+This doc shows how to use the same codebase with different settings for each environment, using values for the [PANTHEON_ENVIRONMENT variable](/guides/environment-configuration/read-environment-config).
 To quickly see which environment you are on, consider installing the [Pantheon HUD plugin](https://wordpress.org/plugins/pantheon-hud/).

 ## Define WP_DEBUG to Perform Actions Based on Environment